Skip to main content

 Fieldset

 A fieldset is a collection of fields with a unique name.
 You define them on a bucket, table, or environment scope.
 Currently, fieldsets are available only on the spans table and support two predefined fieldsets: builtin-request-attributes-spans and builtin-sensitive-spans.
 While the fields in builtin-request-attributes-spans are dynamically generated through request attributes, those in builtin-sensitive-spans remain static.
 These static fields are client.ip, db.connection_string, http.request.header.referer, url.full, url.query, and db.bind.parameter.
-Note that spans are currently available in private preview.

-Fieldset Permissions
+Fieldset permissions

 A typical fieldset read permission looks like ALLOW storage:fieldsets:read;.
 Adding this permission grants access to all sensitive fields.